ryanbahan/pokedex/README.md

 - Utilizing Context API + Hooks for state management
 - Custom babel/app config to support rendering all CSS on the server (no FOUC)
 - There's a console error in prod deploy related to a known Next.js bug, which I'm still working on fixing.
 It doesn't affect the app performance at all.
 [Link to documented bug](https://spectrum.chat/next-js/general/next-static-pages-js-404-not-found-build-issue~de17fd85-fd62-47e2-a324-93abd35f6837?m=MTU1Mzk0MjY4NjIzMQ==)
+- Given more time, I'd add a loading state, error handling, and asset caching to reduce the 'flashes' when switching between pages.
+I'd also set the content min-widths/widths on all containers so that nothing changes size at all once assets are loaded in (this is minor, but noticeable on the search form and sometimes the cards).